genropy/genropy_saved/docs/genro/database/table.rst

 Definition
 ==========

-	The rowcaption is defined as a way to describe a record from the table.
+	The table is ... ???

 	.. _table-description:

 Description
 ===========

 	???
-Introdurre l'attributo rowcaption e mettere il link alla pagina relativa per maggiori informazioni (:ref:`database-rowcaption`).
+Introduce the rowcaption attribute and put the link to the relative page for further details (:ref:`database-rowcaption`).

 	.. _table-examples: